ajagadi1/edge-ai-suites/manufacturing-ai-suite/industrial-edge-insights-vision/docs/pallet-defect-detection/how-to-integrate-pylon-sdk.md

-# Guide: Tesing Pallet Defect Detection (PDD) Application Using pylon SDK
+# Guide: Testing Pallet Defect Detection (PDD) Application Using pylon SDK

 This guide explains how to create a custom Docker image based on the Intel DL Streamer Pipeline Server, with pylon SDK and Gencamsrc support.
 It supports Basler camera that are connected over the USB and GigE.